Jomy10/RMMV-plugins/README.md

 ## Plugin list

+*Click on the plugin name to download the plugin!*

 ### [Input manager](JOMY_inputManager.js)
 This is a **core** plugin.
 This means that it supposed to support other plugins.
 This plugin is used by the [keyboard](#keyboard) plugin.